rust-aarhus/meetups/meetups/template.md

 - 19:00 - 19:45: Light dinner sponsored by [INSERT SPONSER NAME]
 - 19:45 - 20:45: One or more talks
 - 20:50 - 21:00: Closing remarks (10 min)
-- 21:00: Let's continue the discussion at the nearby bar [INSERT BAR NAME].
+- 21:00: Let's continue the discussion at a nearby bar

 ## [TITLE OF FIRST TALK]